 There are quite a few legitimate companies that give you the freedom to work from home, and while a lot of these companies you may never have heard of, there are some bigger names occasionally hiring people who want to work from home, such as Apple.

 Most of Apple’s popular at-home jobs are customer service based, either via phone, email or chat, with the position commonly referred to as an Apple At Home Advisor.
 There are other Apple at-home jobs available as well, but they are nowhere near as popular as the Advisor position.
 This is the most common position that doesn’t require a ton of experience.
+If you want to work from home with Apple, this is one to consider.

 Seeing this is a job often coveted by those who want to work from home, I figured I would create a simple guide talking all about what the job entails as well as how you can apply.
 Basically, everything you need to know.